How To Choose The Best Vacuum Cleaner | Buying Guide

 They are compact, which facilitates handling.
 Indicated for faster and lighter cleaning and can be used for stairs, car cleaning, armchairs, and sofas.
 Hand vacuum cleaner has a ultra-compact model, ideal for small places.
 Light and easy to clean it, this model is commonly used for cleaning upholstery and automobiles.

-Good for low-pile carpets, stairs, quick pick ups and are ideal for cleaning hard to reach places where other types cannot
+Good for low-pile carpets, stairs, quick pick ups and are ideal for cleaning hard to reach places where other types cannot.
+These cannot compete with canisters or uprights but can be considered as an extra investment for smaller cleanings!

 - Most easiest vacuum to operate and can be even operated with one hand